-In 1991, we established the Fundamental Research Center (currently the Advanced Research and Innovation Center), where we have pio-To further sharpen our competitive edge into the future, we invested ¥550.9 billion in R&D expenditure in fiscal 2024.
-By promoting better efficiency through a digital transformation, including the use of AI, we will continue to strengthen our R&D activities centered on the focus neered advanced technologies in such fields as semiconductors, electronic materials, Al, and ergonomics that have helped us remain competitive today.
+In 1991, we established the Fundamental Research Center (currently the Advanced Research and Innovation Center), where we have pioneered advanced technologies in such fields as semiconductors, electronic materials, AI, and ergonomics that have helped us remain competitive today.
 In 2014, we completed the establishment of technical centers in seven regions across the globe, in addition to laboratories in Israel, Silicon Valley, and other epicenters of innovation.
 By doing so, we established a structure that enables us to promptly incorporate diversified regional needs into our development process to create and deliver competitive products to our customers.
-Through industry-governmentacademia partnerships and collaborations with business partners, we are creating innovative technologies that help resolve social issues. fields of green and peace of mind.
+Through industry-government-academia partnerships and collaborations with business partners, we are creating innovative technologies that help resolve social issues.